 In many cases, however, a calcaneal fracture is much more complex.
 Operations are performed on all calcaneal fractures involving the articular surfaces and with an offset of more than 1 mm in width.
 Surgery is also performed if the hindfoot is malpositioned.
 Generally, a right-angled incision is made on the outside of the calcaneus to operate in the affected area.
 The operation is usually carried out between 6 and 10 days after the accident due to the significant swelling in the soft tissue.
 Swelling in the affected foot should decrease in the meantime with the help of elevation, cooling and lymphatic drainage.

 In the case of an open fracture, the destroyed tissue is surgically removed and the joint is fixed, usually by means of external connecting rods.
 During the operation, the bone fragments are initially assembled, the position of the calcaneus is improved, and it is returned to the correct position.
-Once the length and shape of the calcaneus have been restored, a plate with screws is used to stabilise it.
+Once the length and shape of the calcaneus have been restored, a plate with screws is used to stabilize it.

 After the operation, the leg is initially supported in a padded splint until physiotherapy begins after two to five days.
 Weight bearing is usually avoided for at least eight to 12 weeks depending on the extent of the fracture and the stability obtained through surgery.
 Extreme strain on the heel should be avoided for the next six months, but the level of activity can be increased over time.
 X-rays are usually taken again after around six weeks, 12 weeks, six months and a year.
 A special heel relief orthosis can significantly improve mobility in the early phase.